growthbook/growthbook-kotlin/README.md

     - user attributes type was changed (map of GB values);
     - attributesOverride is map of GB values;
     - forced features is map of GB values
+- **v4.0.0-alpha** 2025-03-03
+    - `initialize()` method was changed from non-suspend to suspend method in order to get rid of null on the first access.
+It is expected that user of the SDK calls `initialize()` from coroutine.
+For those who doesn't use coroutines, they can use `initializeWithoutCall()` method

 ## License